 You probably saw publications like that on social networks: "Here are 10 facts about me, find two that aren't true”.
 The trick is old, but it still looks good and works.
 The winner of the guessing game can be offered a special prize.
 An introduction post for your blog may be written in the same format.

-7. A selection of strange facts about you.
+Idea #7 - Make a selection of strange facts about you

 Friend of the previous idea for the post.
 It looks and doesn't look like it at the same time.
 Write something like this: